Jack-19/Fast-Lane-Detailing/README.md

 Another problem I have encountered was when the project was vieved on a mobile device the review section would overflow beyond the section.
 This problem was resolved by using media queries to hide some reviews when on mobile view. i.e Only displaying three reviews on mobile view,
 whereas six will be displayed on desktop view.

+While using a Bootstrap navigation bar code I encountered a problem where when viewed on mobile view the color of the nav icon would clash with the background color.
+I overrode the Bootstrap CSS in my own CSS to change the color of the icon to white.

 ## Contributing: